danabr75/opengl/tutorial.md

 ruby some_sample.rb
 ```

-On windows, you may want to use @rubyw@ instead, which displays the standard output window
+On windows, you may want to use `rubyw` instead, which displays the standard output window
 as some examples use the console for usage info etc.

 If you get 'opengl not found' error, and you installed ruby-opengl from gems, your